fsvreddit/auto-post-lock/README.md

 ## Update History

+v1.2.6: Update Devvit and dependencies, no user facing changes

 v1.2.5: Update Devvit and dependencies, no user facing changes

 v1.2.4: Add option to lock NSFW posts only